Easy Water Bath Canning Tutorial: Step-By-Step Photos and Tips

 Even though it might seem like a lot of steps, once you get the hang of it, it moves fairly quickly – often taking just an hour for quicker recipes!

-Start with just one or two things that sound good to get the routine down.
+My suggestion is to start with just one or two recipes that sound good to get the routine down.
 I started with jams and moved to salsas and then other tomato products.

-I'm sure you'll be doing more when you realize how easy it is and what a thrill you get from seeing the jars lined up on the pantry shelf.
+I’m sure you’ll be canning a lot more when you realize how easy it is – and what a thrill you get from seeing the jars lined up on the pantry shelf!

-For all my favorite canning recipes, be sure to check out all our preserving recipes!
+For all my favorite canning recipes, be sure to check out all my preserving recipes here.

-Note: this article was originally published in 2009 and has been updated with current information, all new photos, video, clearer formatting and new pinnable image for your pinning pleasure!
+Note: this article was originally published in 2009 and has been updated with current information in 2016 and 2024.

 Disclosure: affiliate links in this article will earn commission based on sales, but it doesn’t change your price.
 Click here to read our full disclaimer and advertising disclosure.